Benjamin Sebastian

-Benjamin Sebastian (June 11, 1741 – November 20, 1832) was a preacher, lawyer, merchant and one of the first judges on the Kentucky Court of Appeals (1792–1806).
+Benjamin Sebastian (June 11, 1741 – November 20, 1832) was a preacher, lawyer, merchant and one of the first judges on the Kentucky Court of Appeals, serving from the court's establishment in 1792 until his resignation in 1806.

 He was a participant in the Spanish Conspiracy (also called the Burr Conspiracy), a plan by a cabal of US planters, politicians, and army officers including Aaron Burr to establish an independent country in the southwestern United States (including the state of Kentucky) and parts of Mexico, united with the Spanish government of Louisiana.

 Early life

 Benjamin Sebastian Jr was born June 11, 1741, in Falls Church, Virginia, to Benjamin Sebastian and Priscilla Elkins.
 He married Amelia Broadwater on March 20, 1773, in Fairfax, Virginia.

 During the American Revolutionary War, he served as a private in the 1st Virginia Regiment.
 After the revolution he moved to Kentucky.
 He was a lawyer practicing in Louisville, Kentucky by 1785.
 He served as a delegate to the constitutional convention in 1792.
 He was one of the first judges on the Kentucky Court of Appeals (1792–1806).